In consideration of COVID-19, our firm offers free remote consultations through phone and video conferencing for your safety and convenience.

 2) Failing to pay for “off-the-clock” work

-Employers are required to pay its non-exempt employees for all hours worked if the employer allows such work to occur.
-Common violations occur when employers fail to pay for “off-the-clock” work tasks such as balancing registers and cleaning pre-shift or post-shift or when an employer fails to pay employees, such as cleaning crews or technicians, for travel time during work between two or more work sites.
+Employers are required to pay its employees for all hours worked if the employer allows such work to occur.
+Common violations occur when employers fail to pay for “off-the-clock” work such as balancing registers and cleaning pre-shift or post-shift or when an employer fails to pay employees, such as cleaning crews or technicians, for travel time during work between two or more work sites.

 3) Illegal paycheck deductions

-If you feel that you have faced wage and hour violations in Ohio, please call the Columbus wage and hour attorney at Brian G. Miller Co., L.P.A.
+If you feel that you have faced wage and hour violations in Ohio, please call the Columbus wage and hour attorney at Brian G. Miller Co., L.P.A. at (614) 221-4035 to schedule a free, no-obligation consultation.